Sweet Trip

+While on hiatus in the mid-2010s, the band gained a cult following online, specifically around their second album, Velocity : Design : Comfort.
+Sweet Trip reunited in 2019 and released their fourth album A Tiny House, In Secret Speeches, Polar Equals in 2021, the band's first release in 12 years.

 History

 Formation and early years (1993–2002)

 The group was formed in 1993 by producer and songwriter Roberto Burgos when he met former band-member Viet Le at a high school talent show sign-up that summer.
 The two would spend weekends listening to songs in Le's garage, performing jam sessions with Burgos on guitar and Le on drums.
 It is through this and a mutual acquaintance that they met Valerie Cooper, and the three formed a band under the name Ophelia Satellite.
 Initially, the band attempted to write songs as a "traditional guitar, bass, and drums" group, albeit lacking a bass player.
 Despite this, they began playing these original songs live, but eventually took a break as they were unable to find someone to play bass.
 During this break, Burgos began recording lo-fi demos to cassette with more electronic elements than their previous work, and it was through these demos that the band decided to change course and pursue a less traditional style where their live performances would not need a bass player.
 Burgos jokingly labelled these cassettes "The Sweet Trip", which eventually became the band's new name.
 Five of these demos were later printed onto cassette tapes and sent to several indie labels, one of which was Darla Records.
-According to Cooper, they were one of the first labels to show genuine interest in their work, and so the band signed on with them; songs from the cassette sent to Darla would eventually be part of their debut's album Halica's track list.
+According to Cooper, they were one of the first labels to show genuine interest in their work, and so the band signed on with them; songs from the cassette sent to Darla would eventually be part of the track list of their debut's album Halica: Bliss Out v.11.

 After the release of Halica (and its sister EP Fish Remixes & Versions) the band continued to release new material, contributing songs to the Darla compilation series Little Darla Has a Treat for You and Drum & Bliss.
 Only a few months after the release of Halica, the band released the followup EP Alura, which featured their first use of computers and computer software in the music creation process.
 The band were also invited to live shows and festivals, such as SXSW 1999.
 During these live performances, the band would play early versions of songs "Dsco" and "Velocity", which would find their way to the album Velocity : Design : Comfort years later.
 As the band's sound became more focused on electronics, Le would take over as sound engineer for the band's "ever-growing" live kit, with Aaron Porter joining to take over his former bassist duties.